Help Our Schools

 Demonstration and Education

-At select public schools, Smart Power for Schools will install and demonstrate emerging technologies and equipment, for example:
+Smart Power for Schools installs and demonstrates emerging technologies and equipment, for example:

 - Renewable and clean energy systems, such as small wind turbines, solar hybrid systems, and fuel cells